cncf/tag-security/policy/overview-policy-build-time-dependency-vulns.md

 common in many software ecosystems.
 In this regard, there are a number of issues to tackle, with the space of solutions for them being intertwined:

+1. As a maintainer of a library, how do you ensure that vulnerabilities in your library (found by third-parties) are reported to you securely?
-1. As a developer of a library, how do you advertise the discovery of a vulnerability to your dependents?
+2. As a developer of a library, how do you advertise the discovery of a vulnerability to your dependents?
-2. As a consumer of other libraries, how can you tell if one of your dependencies is affected by a vulnerability?
+3. As a consumer of other libraries, how can you tell if one of your dependencies is affected by a vulnerability?
-3. As a consumer of other libraries, how do you mitigate the effect of a vulnerability in a dependency?
+4. As a consumer of other libraries, how do you mitigate the effect of a vulnerability in a dependency?
 Does this change with how far up the dependency tree the issue is?
 How do you advertise the discovery of such vulnerabilities?